VinF/deer/docs/user/environments.rst

 * It binds controllers to the agent
 * it finally runs the experiment

-All the Environment that the user wants to use should inherit the :ref:`env_interface` that is provided in base_classes.
+Examples are better than precepts and the best is to get started with the following examples (with the simplest examples listed first)

 .. toctree::
   :maxdepth: 2